Trophy Club, Texas: Government

-The Town Council has authority to appoint and remove the Town Manager.
+The Town Council has the authority to appoint and remove the Town Manager.
 The Town Manager acts as the chief administrative officer of the Town and is responsible to the Council for the proper administration of all the affairs of the Town.
-In addition to the Town Manager, the Council also appoints the Town Attorney and the Town Secretary who acts as secretary to the Council.
-The current Town Manager is Steve Norwood, and the current Town Secretary is Leticia Vacek.
+In addition to the Town Manager, the Council also appoints the Town Attorney and the Town Secretary, who acts as secretary to the Council.
+The current Interim Town Manager is Patrick Arata, and the current Town Secretary is Tammy Dixon.

+2023 mayoral election

+Despite previously announcing that she would run for re-election, incumbent mayor Alicia Fleury withdrew from the race on the day of the filing deadline.
+On the same day, Mayor Pro Tem Greg Lamont withdrew from his council race and entered the mayor's race, ensuring that he would run unopposed.
+Angry at this turn of events, many residents supported former town councilor Jeannette Tiffany, who challenged Lamont as a write-in candidate.
+Despite not appearing on the ballot, Tiffany won the election with 63% of the vote, becoming the first candidate in recent memory to win an election in Texas as a write-in candidate.

 Education

-Schools are operated by the Northwest Independent School District.
+Almost all of Trophy Club is in the Northwest Independent School District.
+A very small part of it is in the Carroll Independent School District.

-Schools are Lakeview Elementary, Samuel Beck Elementary, Medlin Middle School, and Byron Nelson High School.
+Schools for the Northwest ISD portions are Lakeview Elementary and Samuel Beck Elementary (in two separate attendance zones), Medlin Middle School, and Byron Nelson High School.